 - Use chemical peels after consulting a doctor.

 - Apply tretinoin cream to minimize the appearance of red stretch marks.
-However, it may cause irritation, redness, and peeling.
+However, it may cause irritation, redness, and skin peeling.
 Avoid using retinoids during pregnancy.

 You may also try natural remedies to reduce the appearance of stretch marks.
 Topical treatments give better results when used on fresh stretch marks.
 However, if your stretch marks are old, you may need medical procedures.